BD-STEP-Tutorials/medical_specialty_classification/README.md

-# medical_specialty_classification project
+# medical_specialty_classification tutorial project

 ## Motivation

 - Adaptation of Kaggle competition: https://www.kaggle.com/competitions/medical-specialty-classification/
 - These are publically available medical notes with corresponding specialties
-- Goal is to predict the medical specialty from the content of the text of the note
+- Machine learning goal is to predict the medical specialty from the content of the text of the note
+- Tutorial goal is to introduce good practices in structuring, automating and documenting data science projects

 ## Codespace Setup

 - Project is intended to be run from GitHub codespace
-- Codespace should install Python 3.10, Python package requirements, scispacy nlp model and select VSCode Extensions when it is first built
+- Codespace should automatically install Python 3.10, Python package requirements, source code, scispacy nlp model and select VSCode Extensions when first built
 - Full details of codespace build in .devcontainer/devcontainer.json file

 ## Raw Data